top of page

 Save $43 per test

-We help fee waiver students map out the maximum value from these perks, including the best time to use free score reports and where app fees are waived.
+We help fee waiver students map out the best strategy to maximize these perks, including the best time to use free score reports and where app fees are waived.

 • Resending scores after the free 9-day window